 This will normally entail:

-- 8 regular courses during a student's first year
+8 regular courses during a student's first year

-- 5 regular courses during the student's second year, in addition to his or her TA responsibilities
+5 regular courses during the student's second year, in addition to his or her TA responsibilities

-- Two remaining courses in the third year, generally in the fall, with an eye toward writing a rough draft of the dissertation prospectus, which is to be delivered to the members of the student's prospective dissertation committee by the end of the fall semester
+Two remaining courses in the third year, generally in the fall, with an eye toward writing a rough draft of the dissertation prospectus, which is to be delivered to the members of the student's prospective dissertation committee by the end of the fall semester

-- Dissertation research credits as needed
+Dissertation research credits as needed

-2. Achieve at least a B+ grade point average
+2. Achieve at least a B+ grade point average.

-3. Satisfy the research skills requirements
+3. Satisfy the research skills requirements.

-5. Pass the preliminary examinations in two of the four general fields and display competence in a third field (either general, thematic, or specialized).
+5. Pass the preliminary examinations in two of the four general subfields in the discipline (American politics, comparative politics, international relations & political theory).